This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - How do I identify a snake I found?

-- What do I do if a snake bites me?
+- What to do if you find a snake in your yard in Florida?

 - Conclusion